 Are you accomplishing what your organization set out to accomplish?
-At Transform Consulting Group (TCG), we know you’re doing important work.
+We know you’re doing important work at Transform Consulting Group (TCG).
 We also know you are passionate about serving your community.
 But are you actually doing it?
 And if so, how do you prove it?

-Program evaluation can help your organization determine if the change that they set to accomplish actually occurred.
+Program evaluation can help your organization determine if the change they set to accomplish occurred.
 Change can be knowledge gained, attitude change, or behavior change.
-For example, did a literacy tutoring program help the students who were not reading on grade level actually catch up to reading on grade level by the end of the program period?
+For example, did a literacy tutoring program helps students not reading on grade level catch up to reading on grade level by the end of the program period?
 Or, are the low-income children who participated in a high-quality pre-K program ready for kindergarten?

 Program Evaluation in Four Steps: